Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 {{% /tab %}}
 {{% /tabs %}}

-An embedded Space may be configured with internal services (Space filters, Notify/Polling Containers, etc.) which must have privileges to operate on the embedded Space.
+An embedded Space can be configured with internal services (Space filters, Notify/Polling containers, etc.), which must have privileges to operate on the embedded Space.
 These privileges are propagated by the security credentials provided when creating a Space.

 {{%tabs%}}
 {{%tab "  Namespace "%}}